 In stage IV, the tumor may be any thickness, with or without ulceration, may have spread to 1 or more nearby lymph nodes, and has spread to other places in the body.

-What tests are done to diagnose the
+Tests done to diagnose the stage of melanoma

 The following tests and procedures may be used in the staging process: